 Sir David Attenborough presented the BBC's latest Climate Change video - Climate Change: the facts.
-It is a fantastic Video, and I have included it here for you to watch.
-In this article, I highlighted some key messages that came out of the broadcast and some actions we can all take.
+It is a fantastic Video, in this article, I highlighted some key messages that came out of the broadcast and some actions we can all take.

 The state of Climate change